feng-zhang0712/mole/2025/english/support-worker-interview.md

 5. I would check the environment for any unusual signs, like lights or sounds.
 6. Finally, I would report it to my supervisor for advice.

-### What infection control measures will you take when you arrive at Mrs. Smith's house?（*）
+### What infection control measures will you take when you arrive at client's house?

-当你到达史密斯太太家时，你会做哪些感染控制措施？（*）

 **Infection control** is the practice to stop germs (like bacteria or viruses) from spreading to keep clients, support workers, and others safe — especially important in aged care, as older people are more at risk of getting sick.